opensearch-project/documentation-website/spec-insert/spec/_fixtures/expected_output/param_tables.md

 ## Path parameters
 Parameter | Type | Description
 :--- | :--- | :---
-`index` | List | Comma-separated list of data streams, indices, and aliases to search.
+`index` | List | Comma-separated list of data streams, indexes, and aliases to search.
 Supports wildcards (`*`).
-To search all data streams and indices, omit this parameter or use `*` or `_all`.
+To search all data streams and indexes, omit this parameter or use `*` or `_all`.
 <!-- spec_insert_end -->

-Query Params Example with Global Params, Pretty Print, and Custom Columns
+Query Parameters Example with Global Parameters, Pretty Print, and Custom Columns

 <!-- spec_insert_start
 api: search